PackagePages/LaravelPackage.com/docs/09-routing.md

 }
 ```

-Next, let's verify unauthenticated users (or "guests") can not create new posts:
+Next, let's verify that unauthenticated users (or "guests") can not create new posts:

 ```php
 // 'tests/Feature/CreatePostTest.php'